If you haven't done so yet today, please recite the

 before reading the Torah on this web site.

-The Torah defines chometz as any mixture that contains flour and water that has been allowed to ferment.
+The Torah defines chometz as any mixture that contains flour and water that has been allowed to rise.

-If you mix such flour with water, and leave it undisturbed, under optimum conditions it will become chometz in eighteen minutes.
+If you mix such with water, and leave it undisturbed, under optimum conditions it will become chometz in eighteen minutes.
 If, however, the flour touched hot water, or salted water, it becomes chometz INSTANTLY.
 And adding yeast to the dough makes it rise immediately, and more efficiently.
 (Yeast is one of several substances that are called "leavening agents.")

 You cannot simply buy flour from the store and make matzah with it.
 In the first place, flour today is processed.
 It is often washed, which makes it chometz.
 Grain is usually tempered, which means it is soaked in water to soften it.
 Many flours are bleached.
 Any one of these processes make the grain chometz.
 There are other problems as well.